kl3mta3/XilftenBot/README.md

 Open the file in notepad or your editor of choice.

 Inside you will find the following config file.
-We need to fill this in to Configure XilftenBot to our Discored, Sonarr and Radarr servers.
+We need to fill this in to Configure XilftenBot to our Discord, Sonarr and Radarr servers.
 ```
 <?xml version="1.0" encoding="utf-8" ?>
 <configuration>